Organisation-A/Campus-Transportation-Docs/docs/about.md

 - We ran out of credits on firestore so we had to upgrade.
 - We could not implement the accessibility feature as we cannot edit the google map
 - We were unable to implement the live tracking feature due to its complexity, which exceeds our current level of expertise.
+### More technical reports

+#### Technical Report on Deployment

+I have attempted deploying a React application to Azure services as a Web App service.
+The deployment was initially done on the free tier, but after second consideration, I scaled up to the Basic B1 tier.

+Issues Encountered

+1. NPM installation warnings.
+	-Deprecated packages such as w3c-hr-time, rimraf, rollup- plugin-terser, and others.
+	-Recommendations to update or replace certain packages due to security concerns

+2. Build and Test Errors.
+	-Failed a test case where a logo was imported and not used.

+3. Deployment Issues.
+	-504 Gateway Timeout because the server took too long -Application Error : 3 minutes upon loading site -Application failing to start.

+#### Technical Report on GitHub

+We used GitHub for our version control, which requires that we do some setup.
+In order to allow collaborators to make changes to the GitHub settings, such as editing environment variables or publishing documentation, collaborators needed admin access.
+To achieve this, we decided to transfer ownership of the Group-A repository to Organisation-A. Several issues happened as a direct cause of this:

+1. GitHub OIDC Authentication Error: The OIDC authentication failed because no matching federated identity was found for the presented assertion.
+This often happens when the Subject, Audience, or Issuer is not configured correctly in the Azure federated credential.
+After transferring ownership, the subject of our repository changed, leading to conflicts with what Azure was expecting.

+2. App Registration and Identity Configuration: The app was not automatically registered, leading to confusion about whether it had a managed identity associated with it.

+3. Deployment Failure (Not Found):
+Deployment failed with the error: ##[debug]Deployment status: 0 'Receiving changes.'. retry after 5 seconds.
+This error occurred repeatedly until the workflow timed out or was cancelled.

+4. Long Deployment Time: Deployment was taking approximately 45 minutes, which is far longer than expected for typical web apps.

+#### Technical Report on MapBox

+We’ve been working on integrating Mapbox into our project, adding various features such as custom markers, paths, directions, and interactive elements.
+During the process, several technical issues have arisen that have impacted the smooth implementation of these features.

+1. Missing Key Footpaths in Default Map
+Problem: The default Mapbox maps did not include certain key footpaths critical for accurate navigation and route planning.

+2. Adding Custom GeoJSON Paths to Map
+Problem: We needed to load a custom GeoJSON file into the Mapbox map to show specific paths.

+3. Using Geolocation to Get Current Position
+Problem: We needed to retrieve the user's current location to dynamically set it as the starting point for directions at a set refresh interval.

+#### Technical Report on Data Collection

+Data used for the Map Data API was manually collected and inserted into Firestore.

+Resources used:
+1. The Wits website: A map with all the buildings to record into the database, with their respective descriptions.
+2. Google Earth: Coordinates of all the buildings.
+3. Google Search: Images of all the buildings